patbenatar/rbexy/README.md

 </Hero>
 ```

-Pass a lambda to a prop, that when called returns a tag:
+Or pass a lambda as an attribute, that when called returns a tag:

 ```jsx
 <Hero title={-> { <h1>Hello World</h1> }}>